taikedz/git-newbie/README.md

 	git clone https://github.com/taikedz/git-newbie
 	cd git-newbie
-	./install # or, sudo ./install
+	./install.sh

+	# or, optionally, `sudo ./install.sh`, to install for everybody

 After this, the `gitn` command is installed and ready to use for any new terminal.